Welcome to today's edition of the Rush 24-7 podcast.

 No, none at all.

-That's uh that's the American way, uh Leonard.
+That's the American way, Leonard.

-When it's extreme circumstances you can't rely on uh on government and officialdom you just got to get on with it.
+When it's extreme circumstances, you can't rely on government and officialdom.

-Yeah it is municipal responsibility for first responders.
+And it is municipal responsibility for first responders.

 And I slept on my porch for two weeks.

-Um but uh I didn't blame the government.
+But I didn't blame the government.

-Yeah we had we had plenty here.
+And we had plenty here.

 Absolutely.

-I mean there are all kinds of horror stories.
+I mean, there are all kinds of horror stories.

 It's actually very hard to be generous these days.

-Uh a lady from the State Department was telling me that uh in the wake of Hurricane Katrina, the British government had managed to give uh all this beef uh and uh and hamburgers for people to eat and they were about to distribute it to people in uh in in in the uh in the Gulf Coast area when they realized that it's illegal to import British beef because of mad cow disease so you're sitting there as the waters are rising and you're starving.
+A lady from the State Department was telling me that in the wake of Hurricane Katrina, the British government had managed to give all this beef and hamburgers for people to eat.

-But uh but because of the one in one in a ten billion chance you might get mad cow disease.
+But because of the one in a 10 billion chance you might get mad cow disease, they couldn't give you that food.

-And to the best of my knowledge it's still rot they had to find somewhere to warehouse it.
+And to the best of my knowledge, it's still rotted.

-The government had to to pay to fight because they didn't want to give it back because that looks like dissing your allies and they were worried you know Tony Blair would pull out of Iraq or something.
+The government had to pay to find, because they didn't want to give it back, because that looks like dissing your allies.

 I drove over the border.